Login Sign in

 Apoquel tablets for dog allergies

-Apoquel (oclacitinib) for dogs is a more recent development in the fight against canine allergies.
-Introduced in 2014, it is now a commonly-prescribed medication for dogs with allergies.
-Apoquel works by blocking the production of cytokines, chemical signals that lead to itchy and inflamed skin.
-Dogs are typically started on a twice-daily dose (to calm the allergic reaction), and then are tapered to once-daily dosing for long-term maintenance.
+Introduced in 2014, Apoquel (oclacitinib) is a commonly-prescribed medication for dogs with allergies.
+Similar to Zenrelia, Apoquel works by blocking the production of cytokines, chemical signals that lead to itchy and inflamed skin.
+With Apoquel, dogs are typically started on a twice-daily dose (to calm the allergic reaction), and then are tapered to once-daily dosing for long-term maintenance.

 This drug offers many of the benefits of other medications like prednisone/prednisolone and cyclosporine, with an even lower risk of side effects.
 In comparison to over-the-counter antihistamines like Zyrtec, Apoquel may be more effective at managing severe and chronic allergies in dogs.